September 5, 2024

 They offer services that for a fee will distribute your cover song to all major streaming platforms, notify the composer/publisher of its release, pay the necessary licensing fee, and take care of all the other legal red tape involved with releasing a cover song on a streaming platform.

-Another really big player in cover song licensing and digital distribution is Soundrop.
+Another major player in cover song licensing and digital distribution is Soundrop.
 They’re a digital aggregator and music licensor with a primary focus on cover songs.

 When distributing an original or a cover song, systems need to be able to differentiate your version from others.
 On top of that, you don’t want your cover song getting confused with others of the same name.